-Welcome to Waging Wisdom, an open, safe, and distraction-free place for thinking, writing, and commenting about wisdom and contemporary life.
-Feel free to join the conversation occasionally, or just follow along quietly to see what develops.
+Welcome to Waging Wisdom, an open, safe, and distraction-free place for thinking, writing, and commenting about wisdom-based ways of thinking about contemporary life and living it wisely.
+We would love for you to join the conversation occasionally or just follow along quietly to see what develops.

-Launched in January 2014, this blog is something of an experiment to offer practical wisdom-based ideas as a viable resource for advancing projects and ambitions in which human diversity is normative, cooperation is essential, and human flourishing is desired – but is often missing.
+Launched as a special project in January 2014, this blog remains something of an experiment.
+It seeks to offer practical wisdom-based ideas as a viable resource for advancing projects and ambitions in which human diversity is normative, cooperation is essential, and human flourishing is desired.
 That covers a lot of ground, of course, from family life to foreign policy.
-Over time, Lord willing, this blog will deal with many crucial contemporary issues.

-Wisdom does not try to make as wide as possible the gulf of dissimilarities between human beings or diverse cultures.
-Instead, wisdom’s way of thinking seeks to bring diverse peoples cooperatively and peaceable together, reasonably and responsibly, to build on the core interests and concerns that are held by all peoples everywhere.
+Lady Wisdom does not try to make as wide as possible the gulf of dissimilarities between human beings or diverse cultures.
+Although she is wise about conflicting core beliefs, including the religious ones of different faiths or of those who claim no faith, she nevertheless seeks to bring diverse peoples cooperatively and peaceable together, reasonably and responsibly, sans violence, to build on basic interests and concerns that are held by all peoples everywhere.

 Thank you for stopping by.